 The name Iran in the Persian language means the Land of the Aryans and it is not a big surprise when we find common Hindi words in Farsi (or rather common Farsi words in Hindi).

 The Iranian shopkeeper near to our Tehran apartment often hear me saying “Morq…morq….” and he would laugh.
-Morq is one of the few Persian words that I know to communicate when we are hunting for our sundry for a cook out at the apartment.
-By the way, Morq means chicken in Farsi and one need to know this so that one doesn’t end up getting beef or mutton or unknown meat for food.… Click to read the rest
+Morq is one of the few Persian words that I know to communicate when we are hunting for our sundry for a cookout at the apartment.
+By the way, Morq means chicken in Farsi and one need to know this so that one doesn’t end up getting beef or mutton or unknown meat for food.

-If there is one thing that catches ones’ eyes in Tehran would be the traffic jam.
+If there is one thing that catches ones’ eyes in Tehran would be the usual massive traffic jam.

 The motorists here use more of their horns and brakes to move along the morning traffic jam.
-In between we have motorcyclists whom many do not wear helmet and pedestrians who crossing the road.
-When one is walking and crossing roads in Tehran, one need to look left, right, front and back because you will never know when a fast car can drive towards you.… Click to read the rest
+In between, we have motorcyclists whom many do not wear a helmet and pedestrians crossing the road without any apprehension.
+When one is walking and crossing roads in Tehran, one need to look left, right, front and back because you will never know when a fast car can drive towards you.

 Despite the age of the Iran Air’s Jumbo, the landing in Tehran’s newest international airport was surprisingly very smooth but even so, almost everyone clapped when the plane safely landed and that got us worried (clapping means the landing is not smooth most of the time?).